Instruction-based Time Series Editing

 \section{Abstract}

 In time series editing, we aim to modify some properties of a given time series without altering others.
-For example, when analyzing a hospital patient's blood pressure, we may add a sudden early drop and observe how it impacts their future while preserving other conditions.
+For example, when analyzing a hospital patient’s blood pressure, we may add a sudden early drop and observe how it impacts their future, while preserving other conditions.
 Existing diffusion-based editors rely on rigid, predefined attribute vectors as conditions and produce all-or-nothing edits through sampling.
 This attribute- and sampling-based approach limits flexibility in condition format and lacks customizable control over editing strength.
 To overcome these limitations, we introduce Instruction-based Time Series Editing, where users specify intended edits using natural language.
 This allows users to express a wider range of edits in a more accessible format.
 We then introduce InstructTime, the first instruction-based time series editor.
 InstructTime takes in time series and instructions, embeds them into a shared multi-modal representation space, then decodes their embeddings to generate edited time series.
 By learning a structured multi-modal representation space, we can easily interpolate between embeddings to achieve varying degrees of edit.
 To handle local and global edits together, we propose multi-resolution encoders.
-In our experiments, we use synthetic and real datasets and find that InstructTime is a state-of-the-art time series editor: InstructTime achieves high-quality edits with controllable strength, can generalize to unseen instructions, and can be easily adapted to unseen conditions through few-shot learning.\footnote{All of our code is publicly-available on \href{https://github.com/JiaxingQiu/InstructTime}{GitHub}.
-Datasets and model checkpoints are available on \href{https://huggingface.co/datasets/JJoy333/InstructTime/tree/main}{Hugging Face}.}
+In our experiments, we use synthetic and real datasets and find that InstructTime is a state-of-the-art time series editor: InstructTime achieves high-quality edits with controllable strength, can generalize to unseen instructions, and can be easily adapted to unseen conditions through few-shot learning.